tardis-sn/tardis/docs/io/configuration/example.rst

 The simple and fast TARDIS setup is provided by ``tardis_example.yml`` which may be obtained `here
-<https://github.com/tardis-sn/tardis/docs/tardis_example.yml>`_.
+<https://raw.githubusercontent.com/tardis-sn/tardis/master/docs/tardis_example.yml>`_.
 We suggest every new user of TARDIS to run this
-setup first, which can be donw using the :ref:`quickstart guide <quickstart>`.
+setup first, which can be done using the :doc:`quickstart guide <../../quickstart/quickstart>`.

 It calculates a spectrum for a Type Ia supernova model 13 days after explosion, requesting a total output luminosity of